 LITA (Life Is Torturing Awesome) stands for controversial and vibrant expressiveness.
-Her practice evolved from traumatic experience and feministic approach.
-After abandoning ideologies she turned to social constructionism and cognitive psychology.

 For commissions and weird inquiries dare to contact via: